 - may have areas of cyst formation

-- may have areas of haemorrhage (low signal)
+- may have areas of hemorrhage (low signal)

-- have a predilection for invading adjacent brain (oedema)
+- have a predilection for invading adjacent brain (edema)

 - central calcification appears low signal (engulfed pineal gland)

 Treatment and prognosis